 - AT&T employees took bribes to plant malware on the company's network »

 - Twitter ‘fesses up to more adtech leaks »

 - Robocall blocking apps caught sending your private data without permission »

 That's all for now.
 If you enjoyed this issue, feel free to share it via email →

 Issue 45: Huawei's backup plan is...
 Harmony was compiled by Justin Pyvis and delivered on 13 August 2019.
-Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Keybase or Riot.im account.
+Feel free to send feedback, suggestions for future issues, ideas, insults, or pretty much anything that crosses your mind to their Riot.im account.